paypal/squbs/docs/configuration.md

 A listener is declared at the root level of the configuiration file.
 The name generally follows the pattern *-listener but this is not a requirement.
 What defines the entry as a listener is the `type` field under the listener entry.
 It MUST be set to `squbs.listener`.
 Please see the default-listener example above on how to configure new listeners listening to different ports.

 A declared listener is not started unless a service route attaches itself to this listener.
 In other words, just declaring the listener does not automatically cause the listener to start unless there is a real use for the listener.

+##Proxies

+A default proxy pipeline is installed for pre-processing every single request and post-processing every response.
+Services can specify a different proxy, or none at all as described under [Bootstrapping squbs](bootstrap.md#services).
+Applications or infrastructure can implement their own proxies for pre-processing needs such as logging or tracing.
+Please see detailed description of proxies under [Request/Response Pipeline Proxy](pipeline.md).